| The Sardinia Radio Telescope (SRT) |

 |

-The 64-m primary reflector will has an active surface
+The 64-m primary reflector has an active surface

 1116 actuators.
 The active surface is essential for